 I was doing some research on updates in travel news when I ran across this information about the leaning tower of Pisa.
-I thought I might share what I learned, because I think it makes the prospect of visiting the tower considerably more exciting than before.
+I thought I might share what I learned, because it makes the prospect of visiting the tower, and exploring Pisa, considerably more exciting than before.

 I would have to say that The Leaning Tower of Pisa is probably one of the most recognizable buildings in the world, which is what I had in mind when I decided to take the drive west from Florence into Pisa.
 I wanted to learn some of the history behind the building, and of course take the obligatory staged picture of myself “holding up” the tower.